scale-it/algo-builder/examples/ref-templates/README.md

 ## Run

-To run hash time lock contract use the deploy command:
+To run hash time lock contract or dynamic Fee use the deploy command:

         yarn run algob deploy